 It’s not all about chanting.
 Sometimes it’s about listening, too.
 So remember to actively listen to the mantra as well.
 Using your whole brain to soak up the sound is very effective as well.

 Kundalini Yoga practice.
 These mantras will help to activate, cleanse, and balance your energy body, by directly affecting the chakra system.
 The mantras also balance and nourish your endocrine system.

 This mantra is often used to commence a Kundalini Yoga class.
 It is chanted at least three times, in a row, and invokes the power of the primordial Guru to banish the darkness in our own beings and align us with the divine source within.

 Aad Guray Nameh

 This mantra is known as the Mangala Charan Mantra and is a mantra of protection.
-Singing it creates a buffer of light around the Yogi or Yogini.
+Singing creates a buffer of light around the Yogi or Yogini.
 It is usually sung directly after the Namo Guru Dev Namo mantra.

 This is a beautiful and simple seed mantra that is often sung during Kundalini Yoga practice.
-It evokes the divine energy, in supporting the practitioner, in aligning his or her life choices with the highest truth of God within.
+It evokes the divine energy, in supporting the practitioner, and in aligning his or her life choices with the highest truth of God within.
 Sat means universal truth, and Nam indicates the trajectory from the infinite to the finite individual, and then back to the infinite source.